 “Yeah, [riding] definitely came from my Dad.
 He started by doing enduros back in the day; I think he did some hare scrambles too.
 He raced flat track a ton, as well.
 I think that’s what he was better at, was flat track.”
 Alex added, “I think he influenced himself to start riding.
 I may have the story wrong, but I’m pretty sure him and his sister used to rip around the yard on a bike when they were fifteen, or so.
 I feel bad I don’t remember the guys’ names, but I remember my Dad telling me about these two guys that got him into the flat track and enduro scene when he was in his twenties.
 It’s crazy to think back, now that it has all blossomed into this thing where Mikey [Alex’s brother] and I race every weekend.”

 Once my supplies were delivered to the motorhome, Alex and I sat for a bit discussing what we wanted to get done the next day.
 I expressed excitement for shooting my first sequences on 16mm film, utilizing a recently purchased Bolex from eBay.
 I showcased the camera to Alex, displaying how it worked and what was unique about it.
 He seemed pumped, as he usually is.
-It should be noted that I don’t think I’ve ever seen Alex in a bad mood.
+To be fair, I don’t think I’ve ever seen Alex in a bad mood.
 He’s either pumped on something, telling me how “sick” something is, or laughing.
 At what, exactly?
 It’s anyone’s guess.

 Alex dissected the single-track course with ease.
 It was the umpteenth time he had ridden the property this year, yet I’m always left impressed at how quickly a top-level rider can find his groove.
-I’ve spun some egregious opening laps at facilities all across the country, high-level goonage that would bump me back to C class if there was ever such a rule.
-Alex took a breath before the opening section, and was going top speed by the time I set my camera down.
 Finding support for racing wasn’t as quick to find him as his wits on a motorcycle, however.

 “It was 2011 [when I was introduced to the Beta USA team].
 I was at a national hare scramble with my KTM 350 and the thing just wouldn’t start, this was right before the race.
 I happened to be parked next to the Beta guys, and they had a bike set up for demo rides during the day.
 In talking with them earlier, I found out that they were pretty cool dudes over there.
 They said, ‘You know… we’re not really supposed to do this.
 But we’ll let you race this bike.’
 I went out there and tried as hard as I possibly could to impress them.
 I ended up leading the A class for a short time before I ran out of gas (small tank).
 That whole race I just rode like a madman.”